z3vr4/Django_Image_Gallery/README.md

 # Acknowledgements:
 - Chatgpt (wrote most of the html / css, I mainly focused on the technical aspects of this app, not the visuals)
+- freeCodeCamp (most of the CSS for the image grid display I got from the mini project in the HTML/CSS course, remodeled a bit to work with the django setup)